njmyers/react-metronome/README.md

 }
 ```

 However keeping with the goal of React you can see that state usually preservered in pretty much everything excpet for the animated wand.
-Beat timer indicates when to 'tock' and when to 'tick' by incrementing but only at the specified interval.
+Beat timer indicates when to 'tock' and when to 'tick' by incrementing `tockCounter` but only at the specified interval.

 User input is handled through a controlled component and bubbled back up to the parent metronome by callbacks.